wonderchex/project-1-initial/README.md

 y′=xsin(θ)+ycos(θ)
 ```

+* Include a toString method as well.
+If you're not sure what the toString method does, look it up.
+It's a very useful method to have in your classes.
 * Any other methods you believe to be necessary.
 * Your code should work with the unit tests provided.
 * Use the tests with no code modifications to test your class for the correct results.